dsampinski/mcstatusbot/README.md

 Shuts down the bot

+> $admin status

+Shows the status of the bot

 > $admin export

-Exports the database and cache as JSON to the filesystem
+Exports the database as JSON to the filesystem

 **The bot must have permission to manage channels and roles*